 ERP therapy isn’t just about exposures — response prevention is key.
 Resisting compulsions is imperative to treating your OCD and is what will ultimately lead you to a healthier relationship and mental state.
 If you do an imaginal exposure only to leave the exposure session and ask your partner reassurance-seeking questions all night or research relationship articles online, your obsessive-compulsive cycles will likely persist.

 It may feel impossible to resist your compulsions, but as you continue to work with your therapist, it will get easier.
-If you don’t currently have a therapist, you can schedule a free call with the NOCD clinical team to find the right match for you.
+If you don’t currently have a therapist, I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment with the NOCD clinical team to find the right match for you.
+You can also join our Relationship OCD community and get 24/7 access to personalized self-management tools built by people who have been through OCD and successfully recovered.